 Mint, a personal financial services tool, has a simple pitch deck but the investors were drawn to it.
 First of all, it presented what value it can give to their users and partners.
 Second, they also understand that by putting their money in, each investor is exposed to different levels of risk.

-They put their investors’ minds to rest by creating a number of exit mechanisms to their investments.
+They put their investors’ minds to rest by creating some exit mechanisms to their investments.

 7. Buffer Pitch Deck

-Buffer is one of the top social media scheduling platforms that allows you to schedule your content on Twitter, Pinterest, Facebook, and LinkedIn.
+Buffer is one of the top social media scheduling platforms.
+It allows you to schedule your content on Twitter, Pinterest, Facebook, and LinkedIn.
 What makes this pitch deck popular is the presentation of solid facts and numbers.
 It also includes the milestones they’ve accomplished including the number of users they have, the annual revenue, and the app integrations.